van conversion mistakes - IMG 7520

 • Inadequate project planning

-The Solution: Plan realistic timelines with buffer for unexpected issues.
-The Vansmith's professional builds typically take 2-3 months, and DIY builds should plan for 6-9 months of weekend work.
+The Fix: Plan real timelines with extra time for surprise issues.
+The Vansmith's expert builds usually take 2-3 months, and DIY builds should plan for 6-9 months of weekend work.

 Scope Creep and Budget Overruns